-This question needs a different type of approach – every business is made of teams, teams are made of specific individuals, and every individual is different.
 If you wish to find out what the team culture in your workplace is like, you need to talk to the employees and find out about the way they think and act.
 Human resources have a huge part in team culture development – if an enterprise has a good HR manager, they will be able to find out what types of employees share the same office, and how to help them cooperate better.

 One commonly made mistake is judging people easily and making a wrong opinion on someone.
 Every team should focus on finding mutual language and understanding, motivating everyone to participate in group discussions, decision making, and all kinds of activities.
 Good communication and understanding will surely lead to increasing performance levels which is a fantastic thing for the business and for the personal satisfaction and growth of every employee.

 Before making any judgments, get to know the person and be sure that you don’t have a wrong impression.